X.ai’s AI meeting scheduler now costs $8 per month

 How much time do you devote to scheduling meetings each week?
-If you’re like the average person, it’s likely around five hours.
-That might not sound like much, but consider this: by the end of the year, you’ll have spent the cumulative equivalent of six weeks.
+If you’re like the average person, it’s somewhere around five hours.
+That might not sound like much, but consider this: By the end of the year, you’ll have spent the cumulative equivalent of six weeks on this mundane task.

-Dennis Mortensen, the cofounder and CEO of startup X.ai and a computer analyst by trade, thinks about meetings — and scheduling — a lot.
+Dennis Mortensen, cofounder and CEO of startup X.ai and a computer analyst by trade, thinks about meetings — and scheduling — a lot.
 He first hatched the idea for an automated appointment scheduler back in 2012, when he realized that of the meetings he attended that year — 1,019 — roughly half had to be rescheduled at least once.

-Today marks something of a relaunch for X.ai, which initially planned to adopt a “Salesforce-like” per seat billing model before adopting a tiered system in 2016, its debut year.
+Today marks something of a relaunch for X.ai, which initially planned to adopt a “Salesforce-like” per-seat billing model but settled on a tiered system when it emerged from stealth in 2016.

 Previously, team and enterprise plans started at $39 per month and $59 per month, respectively.